 SETTING UP AND STARTING GRINDER:

-- Set throttle to 1/2 open and pull starter rope.
-When engine starts, close choke.
+- Set throttle to 1/2 open and pull the starter rope.
+When the engine starts, close choke.

 - CAUTION: ONCE THE ENGINE STARTS, THE CUTTER WHEEL IS IN MOTION.
 DON’T ALLOW SPECTATORS OR PETS NEAR THE CUTTER WHEN STARTING.
 DO NOT SET THE CUTTER WHEEL ON THE GROUND UNTIL THE ENGINE AND THE CUTTER HAVE STOPPED.

 - When grinding, position grinder so that chip deflector is to an open area.